martinvibes/aione/README.md

 > Currently we are using one fixed wallet for this transaction for the submission of the Sonic DefAi Hackathon

-Send Sonic Mainnet tokens to the address specified in the app for you to perorm defia action
+Send Sonic Mainnet tokens to the address specified in the app for you to perorm defi action

 ### Flagship features
 * Voice recognition(speech to text command)